 Yes.
-We are a college coaching to independence model.
-In addition to comprehensive academic support, we also offer many life skills and executive functioning coaching services that are applicable to young adult transition to independence.
-For our Summer Cohort, we build the class internally, so college registration is not required.
+We are a college coaching-to-independence model.
+In addition to comprehensive academic support, we also offer many social integration, life balance, and executive functioning coaching services that are applicable to a young adult’s transition to independence.

 Do students have to be enrolled full-time in their college of choice?

-No. In fact, many of our students take a reduced course load in their first semester or as they re-enter college after a pause.
-Although full-time status is important to have University housing, it is not required at Focus Collegiate if you live in the Boston area or want to take advantage of our relationship with the International Guest House and live on Beacon Street (click here for more info).
+No. In fact, many of our students take a reduced course load in their first semester or as they reenter college after a pause.
+Although full-time status is important to have University housing, it is not required at Focus Collegiate.

 Which Colleges are in your radius?

-We serve in-person most of the colleges in the Boston Area, Worcester, MA, and Providence, RI.
-Our services are most effective when the university works with us.
-If there are barriers to this collaboration, we discover them in the admissions process.
+We serve students in-person at most of the colleges in the Boston metro area and Eastern Massachusetts, including Worcester.
 Generally, if we can get there within 1 hour by rail or car from our offices, then we will make it happen.
-We are available nationwide through Collegiate Virtual.
+We are available also nationwide through Collegiate Virtual.